The Tour de Delta is a 3-day cycling race and community festival in July that’s part of the BC Super Week series of bike races in Metro Vancouver.

 Tour de Delta in 2020

-In 2020 the Delta event takes place on the weekend of July 10-12 and features cycling races, family-friendly activities and a couple of festival events.
+In 2020 the Delta event was scheduled to take place on the weekend of July 10-12, but was then cancelled due to concerns about the COVID-19 virus outbreak.
+In years when it does happen, the event features cycling races, family-friendly activities and a couple of festival events.

 This article includes information about the following topics: